This crispy smashed broccoli recipe is the side dish that disappears first - golden parmesan edges, a bold spice blend, and done in 40 minutes.

 - Don't crowd the pan.
 If you're making a large batch, use two baking sheets.
 Crowded pans trap steam, and the broccoli won't crisp properly.

 - Any flat object works for smashing - a flat spatula, the bottom of a measuring cup, or even a heavy mug.
-Whatever's easiest to grab.
+Press down firmly, then slide the glass forward to release - this stops the broccoli from sticking to the bottom.

 ❓Crispy Smashed Broccoli Recipe with Parmesan FAQs